nemonik/hands-on-DevOps-gen2/README.md

 **NOTES**

-- When copying these values out of your [fish](https://fishshell.com/)shell be mindful not to copy the last character (⏎).
+- When copying these values out of your [fish](https://fishshell.com/) shell be mindful not to copy the last character (⏎).
+- And don't copy the token into the `k8s_cert` secret and vice versa.

 ### 12.19.3.
 Build, tag and push our `deploy` step container